The Average Wedding Catering Cost, Based on Data From Real Couples

 • Chapelle has a degree in English writing from Loyola University New Orleans.

-Whether you're hosting a casual brunch celebration or a five-course dinner, the catering options are endless and can certainly add up.
-That's why it's a good idea to have an estimate of the average wedding catering cost, so you know what to expect when you begin your search on The Knot Marketplace.
-Guests will remember an emotional vow exchange and a wild time on the dance floor, but they'll never stop talking about a delicious wedding menu.
-So while you're in the process of finding your dream wedding caterer, use this article, which gathered data from The Knot 2022 Real Weddings Study that surveyed nearly 12,000 newlyweds, to answer all your questions.
-Learn what's included in catering packages, what aspects impact the overall cost and how the average has changed over the years.
+Whether you're hosting a casual brunch celebration or a five-course dinner, catering options are endless and can include a broad range of prices.
+That's why it's a good idea to have an idea of the average wedding catering cost, so you know what to expect when you look on The Knot Vendor Marketplace for a pro to bring your wedding menu ideas to life.
+(There, you can filter by price, cuisine, catering type and more.)
+Guests might remember an emotional vow exchange or a wild time on the dance floor, but delicious food will be the wedding detail that sticks in their minds most.
+So while you're in the process of finding your dream wedding caterer, learn what's included in catering packages, what aspects impact the overall cost and how the average has changed over the years.

 Average Wedding Catering Cost

-Numerous things can be included in a wedding catering package.
-Food, beverages (this could be alcoholic or non-alcoholic selections) and waitstaff are customary for just about every catering vendor.
-What's required of the waitstaff varies––they can be involved in setting up, tending the bar, clearing tables and much more.
+Food, beverages (both alcoholic and non-alcoholic selections) and waitstaff are customary parts of just about every wedding catering package.
+But what's required of the waitstaff varies—they can be involved in setting up, tending bar, clearing tables and much more.
+(All of those service additions can raise the cost.)
 Whether or not you have menu tastings and a custom or fixed menu impacts the final price as well.
-Rentals, like dinnerware, tables and chairs, can be in the total wedding catering price too.
+Rentals like dinnerware, tables and chairs can be included in the total catering price too.
 Having staff help with a champagne toast or cake-cutting ceremony are typically add-ons.
-If you're wondering if vendor meals are in catering packages, the answer is yes.
-Usually, the catering company takes care of its staff, but other on-site vendors like the photographer, videographer and DJ will require a hot meal.

 Hometown vs. Destination

-Guests tend to spend more on catering per guest if they're hosting a domestic or international destination wedding vs. a hometown event.
-For domestic and international destination weddings, the average catering price was $100 per person, while for hometown celebrations, it was $70.
+Couples tend to spend more on catering per guest if they're hosting a domestic or international destination wedding versus a hometown event.
+For domestic destination weddings, the average catering price was $104 per person, while for international destination celebrations, it was $114.
+Those who had hometown weddings spent $79 per person.

 Guests With Restrictive Diets